 Here are more pictures and below it you can find info and the links to this crochet lynx pattern.

-The pattern for this cool crochet bat you can find in my shop and in my shop at Ravelry.
+Tuffs is made with a 100% wool and he is sitting 5,5 inch/ 14 cm.
+Crocheting this lynx isn’t at all that difficult.
+The special stitches for the toes are so clearly written, even my boyfriend could make them.
+The pattern for this tufty crochet lynx you can find in my shop and in my shop at Ravelry.
 The pattern contains a clear description of how to crochet and attach the animal with example pictures at the bottom to help you get everything right.
-Crocheting this bat isn’t all that difficult, but sewing the pieces together does requirer some patience.
-Brutus is made with two colours of Lètt Lopi yarn, a pure wool.
-In the pattern you can find what materials you need, the Lopi colour numbers, in short, everything you need to know to make this mystical crochet animal.
+In the pattern you can also find what materials you need, the Lopi colour numbers, in short, everything you need to know to make this unique crochet animal.

 And heads up, the pattern has a one dollar release discount till December the 2nd.